UniteForHumanity/UniteForHumanity/readme.md

 <h3>Projects</h3>

 The organizing team is grateful for the group of talented and engaged community members who brought together a diverse and impressive set of skills to make this weekend a success.
-To read more about the projects and prototypes conceived during the event, please visit our Projects page.
+To read more about the projects and prototypes conceived during the event, please visit our Projects page after July 17.

 <h3>Table of Contents</h3>